Girona in Giro 🌺 What to See & Do in Springtime

 In fact, this was all in preparation for Girona Flower Time – the main event of the spring (from 7th to 15th May), with 179 floral projects spread throughout the city.

 Heading up into the old and narrow alleyways of the Jewish Quarter, the path becomes progressively steeper.
-This area is atmospheric and steeped in history.
+The area is atmospheric and steeped in history.
 No wonder they chose this and other locations in Girona for filming parts of Season 6 of A Game of Thrones.

 It would have been nice to spend more time discovering these old streets and antiquated shopfronts, but we were keen to reach the Cathedral and the City Walls.